New Centralized Residency Process

-Students who withdraw from the College for two or more years must reapply by completing an Application for Admission.
+Students who withdraw from the College for one year or more must reapply by completing an Application for Admission.
 Official transcripts, placement testing, and additional admission requirements may be requested if not required during period of initial enrollment.
 Applicants for admission or readmission to Health Sciences programs must follow the Health Sciences Admissions Procedures for those programs.
 Students out of school as a result of disciplinary action must appear before the Vice President of Student Development Services and petition for readmission to the College.

 A student applying too late to complete pre-entrance requirements may be admitted as a provisional student.
 In such cases, all requirements must be completed within the first semester of attendance, including mailing of official transcripts (high school and post-secondary) directly to the Office of the Registrar.

 In addition to serving traditional college students, Pitt Community College allows high school students to enroll in community college courses tuition free based on the Career and College Promise program.
 This program provides seamless dual enrollment educational opportunities for eligible North Carolina high school juniors and seniors.
 This program offers College Transfer Pathways and Career and Technical Education Pathways leading to certificates, diplomas or degrees.

 Through Career & College Promise (CCP) qualified high school students have the opportunity to pursue these options tuition free while they are still in high school allowing them to get a jump-start on their workplace and college preparation.

 For more details, please visit our web site at: